-These stored procedures differ only in the size of the xmldoc argument, which specifies the size of the input document to be decomposed.
-Call the stored procedure that is just large enough for the size of the document you want to decompose, to minimize system memory usage.
-For example, to decompose a document 1MB in size, use the xdbDecompXML stored procedure.
+These procedures differ only in the size of the xmldoc argument, which specifies the size of the input document to be decomposed.
+Call the procedure that is just large enough for the size of the document you want to decompose, to minimize system memory usage.
+For example, to decompose a document 1MB in size, use the xdbDecompXML procedure.

-The syntax for xdbDecompXML is presented below; refer to the description of the xmldoc argument for specifications of the xmldoc argument for the xdbDecompXML10MB, xdbDecompXML25MB, xdbDecompXML50MB, xdbDecompXML75MB, and xdbDecompXML100MB stored procedures.
+The syntax for xdbDecompXML is presented in the following section; refer to the description of the xmldoc argument for specifications of the xmldoc argument for the xdbDecompXML10MB, xdbDecompXML25MB, xdbDecompXML50MB, xdbDecompXML75MB, xdbDecompXML100MB, xdbDecompXML500MB, xdbDecompXML1GB, xdbDecompXML1_5GB and xdbDecompXML2GB procedures.